-Climbing Out was founded in 2010 by Kelda Wood after she suffered a serious leg injury that had a huge impact on her life.
-Kelda has gone on to represent Great Britain as a member of the GB Paracanoe squad, however, having just missed out on selection for the Paralympic Games in Rio, she was recently selected as a member of the Adaptive Grand Slam Team.
-The team are attempting to be the first ever adaptive team to complete the Mountaineering Grand Slam, and she has just returned from Argentina having successfully summited Aconcagua, the highest peak in South America at 7,000m.
-She is now preparing for a first attempt of the Berber Ridge in the High Atlas Mountains this October, and will be heading up an adaptive team attempting to row the Atlantic in 2018
+Climbing Out was founded in 2010 by Kelda Wood after she suffered a serious leg injury that had a huge impact on her own life.
+Kelda has gone on to represent Great Britain as a member of the GB Paracanoe squad, however, having just missed out on selection for the Paralympic Games in Rio, she was then selected as a member of the Adaptive Grand Slam Team who were attempting to climb Aconcagua, the highest peak in South America at 7,000m.
+On the 19th January 2017, she became the first recorded adaptive female to summit the mountain.

 A message from Kelda